coleenquadros/configuration/docs/app-sre/design-docs/qontract-operator-sharding.md

     shardingStrategy: per-cluster
 ```

-An integration using that strategy will need to support a flag `--cluster-name`, e.g. `openshift-resource`, `openshift-vault-secrets`, `openshift-routes`, ...
+An integration using that strategy needs to support a flag `--cluster-name`, e.g. `openshift-resource`, `openshift-vault-secrets`, `openshift-routes`, ...

 ### AWS account sharding

 The `per-aws-account` strategy works exactly like the `per-cluster` strategy but operators on AWS accounts instead.

-An integration using that strategy will need to support a flag `--account-name`, e.g. `terraform-resources`
+An integration using that strategy needs to support a flag `--account-name`, e.g. `terraform-resources`

 This strategy will enable us to deprecate `terraform-resources-wrapper`